-2 The Sika Sustainability Portfolio Management (SPM) method was validated for compliance with the WBCSD PSA Methodology by Accenture AG,
+1 The Sika Sustainability Portfolio Management (SPM) method was validated for compliance with the WBCSD PSA Methodology by Accenture AG, as part of a project commissioned by Sika in 2021.

 SCOPE

 The SPM Methodology applies to all product categories, new product developments as well as existing products, and is applicable for all Sika subsidiaries and affiliated and associated companies in which Sika holds the majority.